segura08m/InnerNode/README.md

     -   The `submit_attestation` method formats the event data into a payload and sends it, handling potential network errors and unsuccessful API responses.

 -   **`BridgeOrchestrator`**: This class acts as the central coordinator, tying the `ChainEventListener` and `CrossChainOracleClient` together.
-    -   It initializes instances of `ChainEventListener` and `CrossChainOracleClient`.
+    -   It initializes instances of the `ChainEventListener` and `CrossChainOracleClient`.
     -   It provides a callback function (`handle_new_bridge_event`) which is passed to the listener.
 This decouples the listener from the oracle client; the listener's only job is to find events, and the orchestrator decides what to do with them.
     -   The `run()` method starts the entire process and includes top-level error handling and graceful shutdown logic (e.g., on `Ctrl+C`).